tjmahr/dissertation/docs/00-acknowledgements.md

 models.

 A lot of smart and busy people gave me their time and thoughts.
-Thanks to the faculty who were always willing to advise me: Audra Sterling, Jenny Saffran, Courtney Seidel, Katie Hustad.
+Thanks to the faculty who were always willing to advise me: Margarita Kaushanskaya, Audra Sterling, Jenny Saffran, Courtney Seidel, Katie Hustad.
 Thanks for Susan Ellis Weismer for taking me under her wing and helping me through some stressful periods.
 Thanks to Tim Rogers for being on my prelim committee.
 Thanks to Bob McMurray for giving an enthusiastic, eye-opening lecture at ASHA 2013 about how eyetracking data works as a measure of word recognition.

 Thanks to my compatriots at Waisman and elsewhere whom I commiserated with often: Pierce Edmiston, Courtney Venker, Ron Pomper, Martin